1973 Z1 900 Super 4

 Z1 used two style labels.
 Earlier being without the SAE 90.

-The drain cap on the bottom of the tank changed from white to black plastic.
-White being first used.
+The plastic drain cap on the bottom of the tank changed from white to black.
+White plastic being first used.

 Z1 reservoir cap has "BRAKE FLUID" cast into the metal.